-- A. Quantitative Criteria - 1.
-Should have attained the terminal degree in discipline as determined by the college and program. - 2.
-Should have attained six years in Clinical Assistant Professor rank. - Hold valid and unrestricted state/national certification/licensure in area of expertise. - 4.
-Should have taught at the University of Southern Indiana at least three years. - B. Qualitative Criteria - Should meet criteria for Associate Professor in teaching, scholarship/ professional activity, practice, and service. - a.
-Teaching: Teaching performance should be supported by demonstrated evidence of effective classroom and/or clinical, industrial, or professional teaching; documentation of innovative student clinical experiences, evidence of student learning, and proof of leadership role in curriculum activities.
-Advising performance should be supported by demonstrable evidence of engagement and understanding of departmental and university advising programs, processes and goals. - b.
-Scholarship and Professional Activity: Assumes a leadership role in the development of materials pertinent to practice, presents evidence of clinical, industrial, or professional scholarship and/or applications, and initiates research utilization in practice setting.
-Has a regional reputation as an expert in clinical, industrial, or professional specialty.
-Significant involvement in advancing knowledge through participation in professional organizations and other professional activity at the local, state, or regional level should be apparent. - c.
-Practice: Demonstrates expertise through clinical, industrial, or professional practice and/or applications, leadership through clinical, industrial, or professional consultation and improvement of clinical, industrial, or professional guidelines.
-Also participates in the development of clinical, industrial, or professional programs. - d.
-Service: Effective University service at various levels should be apparent.
-The candidate should demonstrate effective community service at various levels. - 2.
-Should have positive recommendations for promotion from the appropriate department and/or college committees, department chair/director, and dean.
+To be eligible for promotion, all the following criteria must be met:

+- 1. Should have attained the terminal degree or doctorate as determined by the discipline and approved by the provost in consultation with the dean or library director. - 2.
+Should have completed five years total in Clinical Assistant Professor rank. - 3.
+Hold valid and unrestricted state/national certification/licensure in area of expertise. - 4.
+Should have at least five years of teaching experience or equivalent professional experience. - 5.
+Should have taught at the University of Southern Indiana at least three years.

+Should meet criteria for Clinical Associate Professor in teaching, practice/scholarship/ professional activity, and service.

+- 1. Teaching: Teaching performance should be supported by: - evidence of continuing development and implementation of effective pedagogical techniques in classroom and/or clinical, industrial, or professional teaching, including experiential and/or service learning, - · evidence of student learning, and - collaboration with students or colleagues in course improvement and/or curriculum development and evaluation to improve student learning.

+Advising performance should be supported by demonstrable evidence of engagement and understanding of departmental and university advising/mentoring programs, processes, and goals.

+2. Practice, Scholarship, and Professional Activity:

+The performance of practice and production of scholarly or creative works should be of sufficient merit to gain a local, state, or regional recognition as an expert in clinical, industrial, or professional disciplines.
+Significant involvement in advancing knowledge through participation in professional organizations and other professional activity at the local, state, or regional level should be apparent.

+3. Service: Participation in and contribution to University service at various levels (program, department, college) should be apparent.
+The candidate should demonstrate participation in and contribution to community service